Baseball: Greely escapes with 4-3 win over York

-CUMBERLAND — Entering Wednesday’s game against York, each of the Greely baseball team’s eight wins were by five runs or better.
+CUMBERLAND — Entering Wednesday’s game against York, each of the Greely baseball team’s eight wins were by five or more runs.
 Coach Derek Soule thought his Rangers needed a test.
-They got one as the Wildcats eked out a 4-3 win in a battle of Class B South contenders.
+They got one in the Wildcats, eking out a 4-3 win in a battle of Class B South contenders.

 “I think it was good for our team to be in a tight game.
 To feel the pressure of a tight game, and overcome some mistakes,” Soule said.